 BUT.
 Harvest House is doing something unheard of so early in the publishing process: they’ve allowed me to share with you Week One of Shadow & Light completely free!
 It’s still in the editing process, so with this sneak peek, you’re getting to see the rough, in-process look behind the scenes as this book moves toward completion.

-Head here to get Week One of Shadow & Light free, and try it out for the beginning of your Advent 2019.
-I hope you find it just the thing you need for your season.
+Head here to check it out.
+I hope you find it just the thing you need for your season!

-Starting with the first candle on week one — which again, begins on Sunday, December 1 this year — we read the day’s entry, listen to the song, look at the artwork chosen for the day, then pray the Psalm.
+Starting with the first candle on Week One, we read the day’s entry, listen to the song, look at the artwork chosen for the day, then pray the Psalm.
 Done.

 We light only the first candle during the first week, then the first and second candles during the second week, and so on.
 By Christmas morning, we light all five candles — the four Advent candles and the Christmas Day candle.